simeononsecurity/simeononsecurity.ch/content/writeups/hackthebox-challenges-crypto-call/index.md

 title: "HackTheBox - Challenges - Crypto - Call"
 date: 2020-10-07
 draft: false
-description: "Solve the Crypto - Call challenge on HackTheBox by decoding the DTMF tones in the sound.mp3 file.
-Convert the file to .wav and use DialABC to get the cipher text.
-Separate the numbers and use the prime number cipher on Decode.fr to reveal the flag.
-Get ready to put your skills in prime number cipher to the test in this exciting challenge on HackTheBox."
-tags: ["HackTheBox", "Challenges", "Crypto", "Call", "DTMF", "Prime Numbers", "Writeup", "MP3 File", "Frequency", "Numbers", "Pay Phone", "Automated Teller Menus", "Convert", "WAV", "Audacity", "Sonic Visualizer", "HEX", "Mathematical Trait", "Prime Number Cipher", "Decode.fr", "Cipher Text", "Flag"]
+description: "Learn how to decrypt DTMF tones using prime number cipher to solve the Crypto - Call challenge on HackTheBox."
+tags: ["HackTheBox", "Crypto Challenge", "DTMF Tones", "Prime Number Cipher", "Decryption", "Solving Puzzles", "Cryptography", "Audio Conversion", "DialABC", "Decode.fr", "WAV", "MP3", "Frequency", "Mathematical Trait", "Flag", "Audacity", "Sonic Visualizer", "Numbers", "Automated Teller Menus", "Pay Phone"]
 toc: true
+cover: "A_cartoon_phone_with_a_green_screen_and_a_padlock_on_it.png"
+coverAlt: "A cartoon phone with a green screen and a padlock on it, symbolizing security and encryption, with DTMF tones depicted in the backgroun"
+coverCaption: ""
+useRelativeCover: true
 ---
 # HackTheBox - Challenges - Crypto - Call